Recovery from Scoliosis Surgery

 Recovery from scoliosis surgery may require a few lifestyle changes—but above all, it takes time and patience.
-Follow these tips for
+Follow these tips for a complication-free recovery, but remember, always listen to your doctor about specific recommendations.

 Just after scoliosis surgery, most patients are given PCA (patient-controlled analgesia).
 PCA is a pump that delivers morphine or other narcotic at the press of a button by the patient.
 This controls pain very well for the first two to three days after surgery.